ms-dot-k/Visual-Context-Attentional-GAN/README.md

 - http://spandh.dcs.shef.ac.uk/gridcorpus/

 #### Preprocessing
-After download the dataset, preprocess the dataset with the following scripts.
+After download the dataset, preprocess the dataset with the following scripts.<br>
-`Extract_frames.py` extract images and audio from the video.
 It supposes the data directory is constructed as
 ```
 Data_dir